cf-platform-eng/isv-ci-toolkit/tests/install-uninstall-pas-tile/README.md

 The following environment variables are used, but not necessary:

 - OM_SKIP_SSL_VALIDATION - if your opsman is using self-signed certs
-- USE_SELECTIVE_DEPLOY - if set to `true`, only deploy the product under test, not all deployed products.
+- USE_FULL_DEPLOY - if set to `true`, deploy all staged products

-NOTE: Using `USE_SELECTIVE_DEPLOY` will result in a faster test runtime, but may miss some product incompatibilities.
+NOTE: Using `USE_FULL_DEPLOY` will result in a slower test runtime, but will catch product incompatibilities.

 ## Config file